ryanboldi/ryanboldi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: University of Massachusetts, Amherst
+description: University of Massachusetts Amherst

 profile:
   align: right